aayush4vedi/MyCompetitiveCoding/DSA.md

                 <details>
                         <summary>---DP</summary>
                         ##The last resort of any interviewer set on seeing you fail<br>
+                        ------------------------>>>>>Greedy vs DP:<br>---given a problem which can be solved by greedy method, it can also be solved by dp but IT IS OVERKILLING.
                         <details>
                         <summary>--------->>About</summary>
                         --Diff b/w MEMOIZATION & DP: https://www.codechef.com/wiki/tutorial-dynamic-programming